2024 Solar Incentives Guide for Clayton, CA - Tax Credits & Rebates

 Federal Solar Incentives

 Curious how the ITC might apply to your specific situation?
-Reach out to your local Clayton solar panel installer to get more information.
+Get in touch with your local Clayton solar panel installer to get more information.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Clayton solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.
+Your local Clayton solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives